 It’s not if someone has religious beliefs that are the problem.
 It’s what bias and prejudice are part of the belief system.
 And it also depends upon the level of indoctrination one receives.

 Our data concludes that religious extremism prevents people from thinking and reasoning for themselves.
 It sets up boundaries.
 That’s because reasoning would reveal inconsistencies in thought and values.
-Without a doubt, the inability to learn directly correlates with firmly held religious beliefs.
+Undoubtedly, the inability to learn directly correlates with firmly held religious beliefs.
 It means belief and reason are the opposite ends of a continuum of clear thinking.

 Not All Religions Are The Same